When I first graduated college, I got a job at a digital marketing agency.

 So, it’s time to break down 20+ jobs that pay $5,000 per month if you’re looking for some inspiration for your job hunt!

 Since I love breaking down ways to make money online, we’re going to start with some online jobs that make $5,000 a month.
+Then, I’m going to cover other $5,000 a month jobs that are in person.

 Now, when I say make, I’m really talking about the earning potential here, so keep this in mind!